Scientific name: Pellaea rotundifolia

 - Crisp Greying leaves: The most common cause of this is underwatering.
 Be sure to keep the soil of your Button fern slightly moist to the touch and do not allow it to dry out for prolonged periods of time.

 - Yellowing leaves or rotten rhizomes: Infrequent yellowing foliage on houseplants is most often no cause for concern, however, if the yellowing is on mass and is accompanied by mushiness of the root area, then overwatering is most likely the issue.
 Avoid allowing the soil to become waterlogged and ensure there is sufficient drainage for your Button Fern.
+To Learn more about watering issues in Houseplant read: Identifying Over Vs Underwatering.

 - Crispy leaf edges or Crisp brown patches: This can be caused by too much light or dry air.
 Button Ferns prefer filtered lighting conditions, due to this direct sunlight can lead to scorching of foliage and crisp brown patches.
 If your plant is in the correct lighting but you find that it has crisp edges on its leaves, your humidity levels may be too low.
 Place your plant on a pebble tray for maximum effect.